OpenMetroMaps/OpenMetroMaps/java/README.md

 Here's a list of useful Gradle tasks:

-    ./gradlew showIntermoduleDependencies
+    ./gradlew showInterModuleDependencies
     ./gradlew checkUploadArtifactList

 The project is split into many modules.
-To get insights into the modules and their dependencies to one another, use the `showIntermoduleDependencies` task.
+To get insights into the modules and their dependencies to one another, use the `showInterModuleDependencies` task.

 To make sure that all required artifacts get uploaded, the